 A summer holiday will feel much more like a Hawaii or Caribbean holiday.
 Days are sunny and hot, and you can ditch the jacket and long pants.

-If we’re looking at the summer months – from May to October (we’re being generous in our definition of “summer”) – then May through mid-July and then later in October are the best summer weather months in Cabo.
+If we’re looking at the summer months from May to October (we’re being generous in our definition of “summer”), then May through mid-July and again later in October are the best summer weather months in Cabo.

-If you’re looking for good weather, August and September are hot and sticky months, so they’re not the best times to visit Cabo.
+Because August and September are hot and sticky months, they’re the least popular times to visit Cabo.

-The hurricane season in Cabo is technically June through October.
+The hurricane season in Los Cabos is technically June through October.